Aider-AI/aider/aider/website/docs/leaderboards/index.md

 While [aider can connect to almost any LLM](/docs/llms.html), it works best with models that score well on the benchmarks.

+See the following sections for benchmark results and additional information:
+- TOC
+{:toc}

 ## Code editing leaderboard

-[Aider's code editing benchmark](/docs/benchmarks.html#the-benchmark) asks the LLM to edit python source files to complete 133 small coding exercises.
+[Aider's code editing benchmark](/docs/benchmarks.html#the-benchmark) asks the LLM to edit python source files to complete 133 small coding exercises from Exercism.
 This benchmark measures the LLM's coding ability, but also whether it can consistently emit code edits in the format specified in the system prompt.

 <table style="width: 100%; max-width: 800px; margin: auto; border-collapse: collapse; box-shadow: 0 2px 4px rgba(0,0,0,0.1); font-size: 14px;">
   <thead style="background-color: #f2f2f2;">